 After cleaning the electric smoker, allow it to completely dry of water before assembling them back for use.
 Do not just wipe with a cloth and start using immediately.
 Keep it in an open place for about 15 minutes.
 This will prevent any electric shocks when using the smoker.

 Again, when keeping the smoker to dry, place it in a well-ventilated area to prevent any layer of creosote.
 This substance can easily build up in your smoker if the area is poorly ventilated.
 And it can gradually damage the electric smoker if it stays there for a long time.
 Always allow the smoker to dry off completely before making use of it.

 Oil and water get collected in the drip pan.
 Allowing the mixture to stay there for long can lead to rust and more complications for the smoker.
 Always make sure you clean the drip tray and other areas immediately after use to prevent the build-up of rust on the surface.

 Oil the cooking pan before use

 This is a preventive way of keeping your smoker pan free from debris.
-You can oil up the pan to prevent food debris from clinging to the pan.
+You can oil up the pan to prevent food debris from clinging to the pan and acts as a protective coating.
 That way, it will be easier for you to clean after use.

 Overall, maintaining your smoker requires practicing simple cleaning and maintenance rules on your gadgets.
 The lifespan of your smoker is mainly dependent on how they are handled.
 If it is properly cleaned and maintained always, it will stand the test of time and give you great value for your investment.